Designs via Free Probability: Introduction

-Interestingly, free probability was initially anticipated in planar field theory \cite{brezin1978planar, cvitanovic1981planar, cvitanovic1982planar} and it has afterwards emerged in several other branches of quantum mechanics both at a technical and a conceptual level \cite{ebrahimi2016combinatorics, collins2016random, bellitti2019hamiltonian, shapourian2021entanglement}.
-Lately, it has also appeared in the description of mesoscopic models of quantum transport \cite{Bauer_2017, Hruza_2023, bauer2023bernoulli, bernard2023exact}.
+Interestingly, free probability was initially anticipated in planar field theory \cite{brezin1978planar, cvitanovic1981planar, cvitanovic1982planar} and it has afterward emerged in several other branches of quantum mechanics both at a technical and a conceptual level \cite{ebrahimi2016combinatorics, collins2016random, bellitti2019hamiltonian, shapourian2021entanglement, wang2023beyond}.
+Lately, it has also appeared in the description of mesoscopic models of quantum transport \cite{Bauer_2017, Hruza_2023, bauer2023bernoulli, bernard2023exact} and for studying the thermalization of Wigner matrices \cite{cipolloni2022thermalisation}.
 All these findings suggest that Free Probability, which focuses on non-commuting objects, could have a wider range of applicability in the study of many-body quantum systems.\\